saeid93/mobile-kube/README.md

 #### 4.4.1.2.
 [Generating the Workloads](experiments/dataset/generate_workload.py)

 Go to the your workload generation config [data/configs/generation-configs/workload-generation](data/configs/generation-configs/dataset-generation) make a folder named after your config and make the `config.json` in the folder e.g. see the `my-workload` in the sample [data](data) folder [data/configs/generation-configs/workload-generation/my-workload/config.json](data/configs/generation-configs/dataset-generation/my-workload/config.json).
-For a full list of `config.json` see TODO.
+For a full list of `config.json` see.
 Then run the [experiments/dataset/generate_dataset.py](experiments/dataset/generate_dataset.py) with the following script:
 ```
 python generate_workload.py [OPTIONS]